Demystifying Network Foundation Models: Benchmarking

 \textbf{High-level context insignificantly influences the $cos$ similarity of embeddings.} Given that average $cos$ similarity of diverse datasets and stability baseline are different for different models, we normalized $\Delta cos$ in \autoref{tab:higher_order_context} by the difference between the average $cos$ similarity of the stability baseline and average $cos$ similarity across diverse datasets, effectively measuring changes between the ``lowest'' and the ``highest'' measured $cos$ values.
-We notice that for all models, the $\Delta cos$ of synthetic datasets is pretty small (therefore, the resulting $cos$ is very close to the stability baseline).
-For almost all models and datasets (except NetMamba-AQM, NetMamba-All, and netFound-All), the absolute value of $\Delta cos$ is lower than 15\%, showing models do not explicitly disentangle the high-level context from the baseline.
-In some cases, the $\Delta cos$ is even positive (therefore, grouping embeddings even closer), showing that the model considers the traffic with introduced changes closer to the stability baseline than the stability baseline itself, and therefore does not notice the high-level context change.
+We notice that for all models, the $\Delta cos$ of the synthetic datasets is relatively small, implying that the resulting $cos$ is very close to the stability baseline.
+Except for NetMamba-AQM, NetMamba-All, and netFound-All, for all other model-dataset pairs, the absolute value of $\Delta cos$ is lower than 15\%, an indication that the models do not explicitly disentangle the high-level context from the baseline.
+In some cases, the $\Delta cos$ is even positive (i.e., embeddings are grouped even closer), demonstrating that the model considers the traffic with the introduced changes to be more similar to the stability baseline than the stability baseline itself and does therefore not notice the high-level context change.

 \textbf{$\Delta cos$ correlates with linear probing $F_1$ score.} For most of the model-dataset pairs, the lower average $cos$ score correlates with a higher linear probing $F_1$ score, demonstrating (similar to \autoref{tab:decorrelation}) that disentangling produced embeddings might lead to better fine-tuning performance even for more complicated fine-tuning tasks.